Brandflight

 Four dimensions, one brand

 The argument at the centre of 4D Branding is simple to state and hard to live up to: every brand exists in four dimensions at the same time, and the durable ones are coherent across all four.
 Most brands are strong in one, passable in a second, and absent in the other two.
-Gad called the complete picture the Brand Mind Space.
+The complete picture is the Brand Mindspace.

 1